 recommendations on the most appropriate options for the Commission’s consideration.

-a)EB-WP-01 - DMP Consulting.
-Potential approaches to mitigate shark bycatch
+a)EB-WP-01 - Caneco, B. [1], C. Donovan [1], and S. Harley [2].
+Analysis of WCPO longline observer data to determine factors impacting catchability and condition on retrieval of oceanic whitetip, silky, blue and thesher sharks and Supplementary Information (EB-WP-01a)

 6.2.3 Review of conservation and management measures for sharks